-According to the General Plan Geotechnical Section, during an earthquake ground rupture and ground shaking are the most significant seismic hazards that will impact the Desert Hot Springs planning area.
-Critical parameters include whether foundations and/or structures straddle the fault, distance between the fault and various portions in the City, the maximum credible earthquake each fault is capable of generating, the intensity of ground shaking expressed as a fraction of the acceleration of gravity (g), and the Modified Mercalli (MM) seismic intensity values that have been calculated for the City.
+During an earthquake, ground rupture and ground shaking are the most significant seismic hazards that will impact the Desert Hot Springs planning area.
+The General Plan Geotechnical Section indicates that critical parameters for magnitude of impacts include whether foundations and/or structures straddle the fault, distance between the fault and various portions in the City, the maximum credible earthquake each fault is capable of generating, the intensity of ground shaking expressed as a fraction of the acceleration of gravity (g), and the Modified Mercalli (MM) seismic intensity values that have been calculated for the City.
 In general, peak ground accelerations and seismic intensity values decrease with increasing distance from the causative fault.
 However, local site conditions, such as the top of ridges, may amplify the seismic waves generated by an earthquake, resulting in higher accelerations.